gucio321/giu-animations/README.md

 }
 ```

-_This is a copy from animation.go, but I've removed comments for clearity_
+_This is a copy from animation.go, but I've removed comments for clarity_

 ### Init